Legal AI needs action policy, not just model policy.

 The ethical obligation

 ABA Formal Opinion 512 addresses six areas of ethical concern when lawyers use generative AI: competence (Rule 1.1), confidentiality (Rule 1.6), communication (Rule 1.4), candor toward the tribunal (Rules 3.1, 3.3), supervisory responsibilities (Rules 5.1, 5.3), and reasonable fees.
 State bars including California, Florida, and New York have issued jurisdiction-specific guidance building on these Model Rules.
-Runtime authorization is how you prove compliance.
+Runtime authorization gives legal teams the evidence record those duties need: what the agent tried to do, which boundary applied, and who approved exceptions.

 The stakes are different in legal